jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 The 135% generation profile also carries some lessons.
 Like the 150% case, we still have the daily cycles to the tune of 50 - 75 GWh per day.
 But with we again have a number of days where the total usage exceeds total supply.
 Note that this problem does not occur in the summer: increased solar production covers that increase in demand.
 Instead it happens in winter where solar electricity supply falls even more than electricity consumption does.
 This phenenomenon would be exacerbated in climates where winter electricity consumption increases (e.g., for electric heat) while solar generation falls.

-One subtle point visible in the graph is that the seasonality of solar electricity supply does not quite match the seasonality of electricity demand.
+The graph also demonstrates that the seasonality of solar electricity supply does not quite match the seasonality of electricity demand.
 Temperature lags the solar calendar by about a month because the atmosphere takes some time to warm up and cool down after solar energy input changes.
 This is why in the northern hemisphere the length of daylight is longest is in June but the hottest weather is generally in July and August.
 HVAC electricity usage follows temperature, so peak consumption occurs in July through September, when the solar output has begun to fall from early summer peaks.

 ### Solar / Fixed Blend: